Atomfusion1/NES_MMC3_CA65_Demo_Cart/README.md

 2. IRQ Scan Line Trigger
 3. CHR Sprite Changes 2x2k and 4x1k

+Special NOTE:
+1) The PPU address you set with $2006 is the same address the PPU uses to fetch tiles for rendering, so it holds the address of the next tile to draw... which is why changing $2006 during rendering will muck up the screen, even if you don't write anything to $2007.
+This also means that the address is constantly changing during rendering
+2) Same with $2001 disable and enable, This will crash the screen graphics of anything more complex

+IE Dont use 2006 in IRQ with real graphics

 This is just an Entry level MMC3 Assembly code/setup to show you how to setup MMC3 triggers, this is used to create depth of field (Parallax)